0ranki/nextcloud-previews/README.md

 These are container images built using the official Nextcloud Apache images as source, adding the required packages to generate video previews.

+In addition to video preview requirements the image also has:
+- poppler-utils for LibreSign
+- 'maintenance_window_start' set to 1
+  - Change with `/var/www/html/occ config:system:set maintenance_window_start --value=X`, where X is the hour to start maintenance window in UTC
+- 'default_phone_region' set to FI
+  - Change with `/var/www/html/occ config:system:set default_phone_region --value="EN"`, replace `EN` with your country code

 Images are built daily using GitHub Actions.

 I strongly recommend using a specific major version in your docker-compose, kube YAML files or scripts.
 This will avoid accidentally updating your instance.